top of page

 Emigdio Vasquez, “Retrospective 50”

 by Liz Goldner Hilbert Museum of California Art , Orange, California Continuing through May 30, 2026 Emigdio Vasquez, “John the Prophet,” 1985, oil on canvas 24 x 36”.
-All images courtesy of the Hilbert Museum of California Art, Orange, CA. This largest ever retrospective of 50 paintings by Emigdio Vasquez (1939-2024) is long past due.
-The Orange County artist’s works from 1967 to 2007 include compassionate portraits of OC barrio residents and their neighborhoods.
+All images courtesy of the Hilbert Museum of California Art, Orange, CA. This largest ever retrospective of 50 paintings by Emigdio Vasquez (1939-2014) is long past due.
+The Orange County artist’s works from 1967 to 2007 feature compassionate portraits of OC barrio residents and their neighborhoods.
 These day l

 Democracy Chain